 How much should I give?
 Please prayerfully consider your best gift possible, over and above your annual Faith Giving commitment.

 When are pledge commitments due?
-We’d like to receive commitments on or before Sunday, May 6.
+We’d like to receive commitments by September 30, 2018.
 This will allow the church to prudently plan for paying construction costs according to payment expectations.
-Please bring your commitments to May 6 worship services in order to dedicate them and celebrate A New Heart for the Valley.
-We are happy to receive new commitments after May 6 as well.
+We are happy to receive new commitments after September 30 as well.

 Pastor David Joynt's Call to Commitment Letter